jellyfin/jellyfin-mpv-shim/README.md

 ### Menu

-To open the menu, press **c** on your computer.
-Depending on what app you are using to control Jellyfin, you may also be able to open the menu using that app.
+To open the menu, press **c** on your computer or use the navigation controls in the mobile/web app.
-The web application currently doesn't have the required buttons to do so.

 The menu enables you to:
  - Adjust video transcoding quality.